Force dealers to compete for your business.

 One thing buyers will notice immediately is that this is one sharp-looking truck.
 It may be a heavy-duty performer, but this is a truck built for more than just work.
 It makes a great daily driver and family vehicle as well.
 We will cover each of the five trim levels in detail to see what the differences are.

-Compare the 2021 Chevrolet Silverado 2500HD WT vs LT Trim Levels.
-What Is the Difference?
+Compare the 2021 Chevrolet Silverado 2500HD WT vs LT - What is the Difference?

 The WT trim level is your entry-level truck in this series.
 WT stands for work truck to signify that this is a stripped down, bare-bones model.
 It does, however, still come with some nice modern tech.
 It is also available in every configuration that Chevrolet offers for the Silverado 2500HD.
 You can get a WT in either 2WD or 4WD.
 It can be purchased with a standard 6.75-foot cargo bed or an extended 8-foot bed.